mit-submit/submit-users-guide/source/running.rst

 Slurm example lqcd
 ~~~~~~~~~~~~~~~~~~

-THIS SECTION IS UNDER CONSTRUCTION AS THE LQCD CLUSTER IS NOT YET AVAILABLE TO SUBMIT USERS

-And now an example for how to submit to the lqcd cluster from the submit machines.
-Here we need some extra set up and then test some simple srun commands like below:
+An example for how to submit to the lqcd cluster from the submit machines.
+Here we need some extra set up and then test some simple srun commands like below (this example runs in the devel partition):

 .. code-block:: sh